 Current Executive Director Julie Drizin announced the winner Wednesday.
 Mark Fuerst, director of the Public Media Futures Forums, presented Siouxland General Manager Mark Munger with a $5,000 prize.

-Siouxland’s winning project, “Ode: Stories Without Borders,” features contributions from immigrants to Sioux City.
+Siouxland’s winning project, “Ode: Stories Without Borders,” featured contributions from immigrants to Sioux City.
 “In a less cynical and more compelling way than crying ‘Fake news,’ this project can snuff out false narratives by putting true narratives, narratives of people who live with us, squarely in the light,” Munger said Tuesday during his presentation.

 Voters at the conference said they chose Siouxland Public Media because the station told stories of many different communities and “stepped way outside their comfort zone.”